codingnuclei/ivy-explore/README.md

-# Test
+# IVY-EXPLORE

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.
+This workspace was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

+It has projects that explore how we can use IVY to get the most out of Angular.

+Many of the projects use private APIs, and as such are subject to breaking changes.
+Use in production is at your own risk!

 ## Development server